Fish and Badger - our brand icons

 We are a membership-driven NI charity.
 A Council elected by our membership governs us.
 Work is carried out by a dedicated staff team, supported by a large number of committed volunteers.

 Our members are at the heart of our work.
 We are dependent upon our individual members and supporters who provide income, influence and practical action to ensure the continuance of our work for nature.
 Everyone is eligible to become a member of the Ulster Wildlife.
 Families and young members are very welcome and can avail of our Wildlife Watch membership.
 See our membership section for further information about how to join.
-In 2011, a family from Co.
-Down helped us reach our 10,000th member milestone.

 Current Members of the Council